.

 Price:$329.99

 This might look like a basic office chair, but the Duramont Ergonomic chair also promises serious comfort.
 It’s adjustable with a high back for added support.
-It also features extra cushioning alongside a head, and armrests to help you maintain good posture whilst you’re editing.
+It also features extra cushioning alongside the head, and armrests to help you maintain good posture whilst you’re editing.

 HAG Capisco Adjustable Standing Desk Chair